Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Algorithm

 In our case, we have zigzag filtrations of \emph{index pairs} arising out of the transition diagram $\zzTD$, where we have an index pair $(P_t,E_t):=(P_{it},E_{it})$ in place of a simplicial complex $K_t$.
 We use $t$ instead of $\tdyn$ for indexing the columns of the final transition diagram, which may have more columns than steps in the input zigzag filtration of block decompositions $\zzBD$.
 We say that a pair $(P_t,E_t)$ is included in a pair $(P_{t'},E_{t'})$ if $P_t\subseteq P_{t'}$ and $E_t\subseteq E_{t'}$.
 In a zigzag filtration for index pairs, consecutive pairs are related by inclusions, that is, either $(P_t,E_t)\hookrightarrow (P_{t+1},E_{t+1})$ or $(P_t,E_t)\hookleftarrow (P_{t+1},E_{t+1})$ for $t\in \{0,\ldots, m-1\}$.
 Using the notation $G_t=(P_t,E_t)$ and the relative homology group $H_*(G_t)\coloneqq H_*(P_t,E_t)$ in any fixed degree, say $\fk$, we get a zigzag persistence module out of a zigzag filtration of index pairs:

 In what follows, we refer to indices of the columns in the transition diagram $\zzTD$, as time.
 Our algorithm processes $\zzTD$, with increasing time values.
 We denote the poset underlying the $\zzTD$, as $\poset$.
 Let $\poset_t \subseteq\poset$ be the set of all points with time $t$.
-In what follows, we say points $a,b\in \perm{P}$ are \emph{immediate} to each other if $a$ and $b$ are adjacent in the Hasse diagram of $\perm{P}$.
-For each point $a_{it}\in \poset_t$, the algorithm inductively assumes that it has implicitly already processed all zigzag filtrations of index-pairs supported on paths ending at the index $a_{it}$ and extends the filtrations to each of the immediate points of $a_{it}$ at time $t+1$.
+In what follows, we say points $a,b\in \perm{P}$ are \emph{immediate} to one another if $a$ and $b$ are adjacent in the Hasse diagram of $\perm{P}$.
+For each point $a_{it}\in \poset_t$, the algorithm inductively assumes that it has already implicitly processed all zigzag filtrations of index-pairs supported on paths ending at the index $a_{it}$ and extends the filtrations to each of the immediate points of $a_{it}$ at time $t+1$.

-Notice that $a_{it}$ can have at most two immediate points at time $t+1$ (recall Figure~\ref{fig:node_example}) in which case each zigzag filtration ending at $a_{it}$ gets extended to two different zigzag filtrations ending at two different points at time $t+1$.
+Notice that $a_{it}$ can have at most two immediate points at time $t+1$ (recall Figure~\ref{fig:node_example}) in which case each zigzag filtration ending at $a_{it}$ is extended to two different zigzag filtrations ending at two different points at time $t+1$.
 On the other hand, two points $a_{it}$ and $a_{jt}$ at time $t$ can have a common immediate point at time $t+1$ in which case the zigzag filtrations ending at $a_{it}$ and $a_{jt}$ get extended to the common immediate point at time $t+1$.